usermicrodevices/ubirch-sim800/README.md

-# ubirch-sim800
+# sim800

-C++ library to drive the SIM800 chip.
+C++ library to drive the SIM800 chip and ESP32.

 I wrote this code to make sure we can send and retrieve data using the chip with minimal RAM and Flash impact.
 Additionally this class contains code to